Rashied Staggie: Early years

 Rashied was born in the Cape Town suburb of Mooirivier in 1961.
 The Group Areas Act created forced removals of coloured peoples from so called white areas to a less desirable part of town.
 The Cape Flats became a place where more than a million displaced coloured and black people were relocated.
 Rashied's family were moved to Manenberg, poverty stricken and without access to proper infrastructure and services.
 Due to the pressures of this poverty and hard living, Rashied and his brother Rashaad resorted to petty crime for survival.
 After 1994 he stayed in Boston, Bellville, in the Western Cape South Africa.

 Criminal career

-By the time the twins were teenagers they were active drug dealers and were able to make some money.
+By the time the twins were teenagers they were drug dealers.
 As they got older they became more aggressive and influential in the Cape Town underworld.
 By the 1990s the twins were notorious gang leaders and their gang the Hard Livings had members all around the Cape Peninsula.
-The Hard Livings gang participated in a range of crimes such as armed robbery, dealing of guns and drug distribution.
-The Hard Livings had clashes with rival gangs the Americans and the Mongrols.
-Under the rule of Rashied Staggie, the Hard Livings took part in violent gang wars that led to a bloodbath in the streets of Cape Town.
+The Hard Livings gang participated in crimes such as armed robbery, dealing of guns and drug distribution.
+Under the rule of Rashied Staggie, the Hard Livings took part in gang wars that led to a bloodbath in the streets of Cape Town thereafter stopped by the intervention of the Rasool Family Mafia Organization.